 I had the pleasure of coaching the team.
 What is most exciting about the success of this year’s team is that winning teams usually consist of all 8th graders.
 We had incredible success with younger students, and the future of the program looks very strong.

 Tina DuverAt Allendale Columbia, Tina serves as the Head of Middle School.
-She has taught Science and Leadership at AC for over 15 years.
+She has taught Science and Leadership at AC for over 20 years.
+She also served as Assistant Head of the Middle School and Dean of Students.
 Tina earned a Bachelor of Arts Degree in Social Sciences with a concentration in Environmental Science from the State University of New York at Buffalo.
 She brings her natural curiosity, energy, and excitement to education.
 Tina is also a die-hard Red Sox fan.

 Posted in: Centers for Impact, Eighth Grade, Highlights, Invent, Middle School, MS Birches, Seventh Grade, Sixth Grade, The Birches